Last Updated on August 11, 2022 by Michelle Ball

 Otherwise, it may be too late before a parent realizes that they can no longer do anything but return the student to the prior school if they want them to play varsity sports.
 This can present a severe strain on the student and family, particularly if they are being scouted, depend on sports for motivation, or may need a scholarship for college.

-Sacramento student sports attorney Michelle Ball assists parents with CIF filings, appeals, and guidance.
-As a student lawyer, Michelle helps students throughout California, in Sacramento, Roseville, Ventura, Solvang, Fresno, Roseville, Auburn, Folsom, Placerville, Cameron Park and throughout the state.
+Sacramento student attorney and advocate Michelle Ball assists parents with CIF filings, appeals, and guidance.
+As an education lawyer, Michelle helps students throughout California, in Sacramento, Roseville, Ventura, Solvang, Fresno, Roseville, Auburn, Folsom, Placerville, Cameron Park and throughout the state.

 Education Attorney for Students